davidawad/bitcloud/README.md

 ## Run the flask server

-1. In your terminal, navigat to the repo's directory and run app.py
+In your terminal, navigat to the repo's directory and run app.py
 ```
-cd [REPO LOCATION]
+cd [folder containing flask app]
 python app.py
 ```